-Figure 3-71 EXECUTE COMMAND syntax ● Example 1 The following executes the stored command named sc1.
+Figure 3-71 EXECUTE COMMAND syntax S Example 1 The following executes the stored command named sc_select.
 This stored command has no input parameters.
-EXECUTE COMMAND S S Example 2 The following executes the stored command named sc2; the command has two input parameters that provide a value.
-EXECUTE COMMAND sc2(10002, 10006) 3.60 GRANT (Execute Privileges) The GRANT command grants execute privileges on executable database objects to individual users.
+EXECUTE COMMAND sc_select S Example 2 The following executes the stored command named sc_input; the command has two input parameters that provide a value.
+EXECUTE COMMAND sc_input(10002, 10006) 3.60 GRANT (Execute Privileges) The GRANT command grants execute privileges on executable database objects to individual users.
 Only the object owner, a DBA or a SYSADM may execute the command.
 EXECUTE privileges control which executable database objects a user can use.
 DBMaker has three types of executable objects: stored commands, stored procedures, and projects.
 The COMMAND keyword specifies the object as a stored command.
 Only users with all security and object privileges necessary to execute the SQL statement that makes up the stored command and the EXECUTE privilege may use this command.
 The PROCEDURE keyword specifies an object being granted the EXECUTE privilege as a stored procedure.
 Only the EXECUTE privilege on the stored procedure is required.
 The PROJECT keyword specifies an object being granted the EXECUTE privilege as a project containing one or more stored procedures.
 Granting EXECUTE privilege on a project automatically grants EXECUTE privileges on all procedures in that project.
 The user who creates an executable database object is the owner of that object.
 The owner and any DBA or SYSADM automatically have EXECUTE privileges on that object.
 To grant the EXECUTE privilege to all users grant the privilege to PUBLIC.
-All current and future users will then have the EXECUTE privileges on the executable database object. executable\name ....
-Name of the executable object to grant execute privileges on user\name ......Name of the user to grant execute privileges to group\name ......Name of the group to grant execute privileges to
+All current and future users will then have the EXECUTE privileges on the executable database object. executable_name......Name of the executable object to grant execute privileges on user_name......Grant execute privileges to user user_name group_nameGrant execute privileges to group group_name